-This head is definitely the one you want to target if you’re trying to get horseshoe triceps, as it’s the main muscle with creates that horseshoe tricep look.
+This head is definitely the one you want to target in your workout routine if you’re trying to get horseshoe triceps, as it’s the MAIN MUSCLE with creates that look.

-In my opinion, you really only need one exercise for this and that’s perfect form rope pushdowns.
+In my opinion, you really only need one exercise for this and that’s rope pushdowns with PERFECT form.

 The key is in the name – perfect form rope pushdowns.

 Most people use WAY too heavy of a weight, and end up doing more of a “pull THEN push” but it’s called a pushdown for a reason, you’re supposed to be pushing.

 Not only this, but to get a FULL contraction of the triceps, then at the bottom of the rep you’re going to want to point your knuckles directly towards the floor.

 This will ensure you get a FULL contraction, and if you stick with this one exercise, your lateral head will blow up in size.